 NAAJ Contests

-The Writing Contest will OPEN January 29, 2024, and submissions will be due by 11:59 p.m.
-EST on February 29, 2024.
+The Writing Contest is OPEN as of January 12, 2026, and submissions will be due by 11:59 p.m.
+EST on February 16, 2026.
 As in years past, enter online by logging in to www.betterbnc.com.
 See further instructions below or click FAQ.
-Writing submissions will be for articles written during the 2023 calendar year.
+Writing submissions will be for articles written during the 2025 calendar year.
 Further insight is available at the FAQ page.

 NAAJ prides itself on being self-sufficient, accepting no help from outside businesses or individuals at its meetings.
 The organization holds its annual meeting in Washington D.C. in April where winners of its writing contest are announced.

-Also presented are six special awards: the J.S.
-Russell Award; Glenn Cunningham Agricultural Story of the Year Award; Bill Zipf President's Award; the Audrey Mackiewicz Special Award; and the Bruce Ingersoll Mentorship Award.
-New in 2024 will be the Journalist of the Year Award - JOY Award - for the writer who earns the most number of points for all submissions into this year’s contest.
+Also presented are six special awards: Glenn Cunningham Agricultural Story of the Year Award; Bill Zipf President's Award; the Audrey Mackiewicz Special Award; the Bruce Ingersoll Mentorship Award; and the Journalist of the Year Award - JOY Award - for the writer who earns the most number of points for all submissions into this year’s contest.

 As in years past, enter online by logging in to www.betterbnc.com.